 - Non-Condensing Furnace: A mid-efficiency furnace (80% and 90% AFUE) vents exhaust gases out of the home, typically through the roof.

 - Condensing Furnace: A high-efficiency furnace (90% AFUE or higher) utilizes a second heat exchanger to heat the air from condensed exhaust gases in order to reach higher efficiencies.
 A high-efficiency condensing furnace requires specialized venting.

 Choosing a Furnace

 The initial cost of a high-efficiency condensing furnace can be more expensive than a less efficient model.
-According to The Department of Energy, homeowners will likely save more money on fuel bills over the life of a high AFUE product when compared to a lower AFUE or less efficient gas furnace.
-1 However, when determining if a higher-efficiency furnace is cost-effective for your budget, homeowners should evaluate their anticipated length of homeownership to determine how long it would take to recuperate initial costs of a higher AFUE model.
+According to The Department of Energy:” homeowners will likely save more money on fuel bills over the life of a high AFUE product when compared to a lower AFUE or less efficient gas furnace”.
+However, homeowners should evaluate their anticipated length of homeownership to determine how long to recuperate initial costs.

 - Are you currently in your “forever home”?

 - How long to you expect your current home to fit your lifestyle?

 - Do you plan to sell your home in the near future?

 - Would a job change force you to relocate?